yodaxtah/TexturePatch/README.md

 Reversed = Modified - Patch_{protected} + Noise(0) \neq Original
 $$

 To correctly reverse the image, it is now necessary to have the original image (or just the seed), making the point of reversing the image pointless.
-The noise will have sufficiently high variance (currently 96) so that the reversed luminances will be too hard to correct, and the texture will be unusable as a texture.
+The noise will have sufficiently high variance (currently 96 luminance levels) so that the reversed luminances will be too hard to correct, and the texture will be unusable as a texture.
 Moreover, the size information of the original texture is not added to the patch.
 This approach has the advantage that no key has to be shared around to share patches, they are extracted from the images individually.

 Again, simplifications are made.
 Now, the range is no longer 9 bit (to maximally represent $(-256, 255)$), since the noise can overflow it.
 With $(0,n)$ being the range for the noise, the total patch range would become $(0-255+0, 255-0+n)$.
 Additional data will have to be stored.
 The lazy solution was to just add the occassions where the noise was inverted.
 This will be visible as the other row of mini textures.